 Initially, suburban growth mainly took place adjacent to major road corridors, leaving vacant plots or farmland in between.
 Later, intermediate spaces were gradually filled up, more or less coherently.
 Highways and ring roads, which circled and radiated from cities, favored the development of suburbs and the emergence of important sub-centers that compete with the central business district for the attraction of economic activities.
 As a result, many new job opportunities shifted to the suburbs, and the activity system of cities has been considerably modified.
 Depending on the economic sectors they specialize in, cities and even different parts of a metropolitan area can be experiencing development at entirely different rates (or even decline), leading to a highly heterogeneous urban landscape.
 These changes have occurred according to a variety of geographical and economic contexts, notably in North America and Europe, as each subsequent phase of urban transportation developments led to different spatial structures.
 Sometimes, particularly when new modern urban road infrastructures are built, the subsequent changes in the urban form can be significant.
 Two processes had a substantial impact on contemporary urban forms:

 - Urban sprawl has been dominant in North America since the end of World War II, where land was abundant, transportation costs were low, and where the economy became dominated by tertiary and quaternary activities.
 Under such circumstances, a strong negative relationship between urban density and automobile use emerged.
 In the context of cities with high automobile dependency, their built-up areas have grown at a faster rate than their populations, resulting in declining densities.
-In addition, commuting became relatively inexpensive compared with land costs, so households had an incentive to buy lower-priced housing at the urban periphery.
+In addition, commuting became relatively inexpensive compared with land costs, so households had the incentive to buy lower-priced housing at the urban periphery.
 Wherever there was motorization, a pattern of sprawl took shape.

 - The decentralization of activities resulted in two opposite effects.
 First, commuting time has remained relatively stable in duration, in the range of one hour per day.
 Second, commuting increasingly tends to be longer in terms of distance and made by using the automobile rather than by public transit.
 Most transit and road systems were developed to facilitate suburb-to-city, rather than suburb-to-suburb commuting.
 As a result, suburban highways are often as congested as urban highways.

 Although transportation systems and travel patterns have changed considerably over time, one enduring feature remains that most people are willing to travel between 30-40 minutes in one direction, which is known as Marchetti’s constant.
-Globally, people are spending about 1.2 hours per day commuting, wherever this takes place in a low or a high mobility setting.
+Globally, people are spending about 1.2 hours per day commuting, wherever this takes place in a low or high-mobility setting.
 Different transport technologies, however, are associated with different travel speeds and capacity.
 As a result, cities that rely primarily on non-motorized transport tend to be more compact than automobile-dependent cities.
 Transport technology thus plays a significant role in defining urban form and the spatial pattern of various activities.
 Still, the evolution of the urban form is path-dependent, implying that the current spatial structure is the outcome of past developments, but that those developments were strongly related to local conditions involving the setting, physical constraints, and investments in transportation infrastructures.
 It takes substantial effort and long-term commitment to change the spatial structure of a city in a noticeable manner.

 4. The Spatial Constraints of Urban Transportation